 Workshops

-After teaching a variety of creative writing courses over the last few years, first at Ohio State University and most recently at Woodbury University, I decided to begin conducting private writing classes.
+After teaching a variety of creative writing courses over the last few years, first at Ohio State University and then at Woodbury University, I began conducting my own writing workshops.
+Six weeks, online, and open to writers of any background.

-The first was held in the autumn of 2022, and was such a positive experience that I scheduled my next two immediately after.
-This spring, I will be running my eighth and ninth workshops, The Art of Ekphrasis and Writing the Unreal, with more details about both below.
+The first was held in the autumn of 2022, and was such a positive experience that I immediately scheduled my next one.
+These classes have been the easy highlight of my teaching career thus far.
+There is something unique about gathering with nine (relative) strangers, drawn together from around the world by a shared love for literature and community.
+This May, I will be running The Art of Flash Fiction, with more information below.
 I hope you'll join me.

 General Fiction Workshop — 6 weeks